Graphiant Test Plan

 Test Purpose:

 In this scenario, the traffic is going over the traditional WAN path between site-1 and site-3 over third-party routers.
 The traffic prefers this path because the BGP attributes is more attractive.
-The Graphiant Edges are also learning the routes between the sites and will only pass traffic between the sites when there’s a failure scenario on the legacy WAN

 Procedure:

-• Enable BFD for BGP if supported on 3rd party L3 switch
+• Enable BFD for BGP if supported on 3rd party L3 switch.

-• Verify traffic is going over the legacy WAN path between sites 1 and 3
+• Verify traffic is going over the legacy WAN path between sites 1 and 3.

-• Verify routes from site-1 and site-3 are visible in the Graphiant Edges form the 2 sites and that their LAN interfaces in Corp segment is pingable by the hosts in their respective segments
+• Verify routes from site-1 and site-3 are visible in the Graphiant Edges form the 2 sites and that their LAN interfaces in Corp segment is pingable by the hosts in their respective segments.

-• Start a constant ping from a host at site-1 to a host at site-3 in the Corp segment
+• Start a constant ping from a host at site-1 to a host at site-3 in the Corp segment.

 • Fail MPLS traffic to Graphiant: